 City Carer Support Worker Rose Bernstein will be picking up the phone, so please do call – whether it’s because you can’t make it to a support group or you’d rather talk in private, do give her a call with queries or concerns, or anything else that’s on your mind.
 CALL: 07980 744 511

-The first City of London Carers Forum will take place on Tuesday 31 January, 2pm – 4pm in the Ralph Perring room at the Golden Lane Estate (where the North City Support Groups are held).
+The first City of London Carers Forum took place on Tuesday 31 January 2017, 2pm – 4pm in the Ralph Perring room at the Golden Lane Estate (where the North City Support Groups are held).

 A Carers Forum is a group run by carers, for carers, with the aim of addressing issues that matter to you, and making sure your voice is being heard.

-Anyone caring for someone who is resident in the City of London can come to a meeting, where you can raise issues about the quality of local services, suggest ideas for the development of new services, or take part in local consultations or strategically important meetings with City of London, HealthWatch, or the Clinical Commissioning Group (CCG).
+Anyone caring for someone who is resident in the City of London can come to these meetings, where you can raise issues about the quality of local services, suggest ideas for the development of new services, or take part in local consultations or strategically important meetings with City of London, HealthWatch, or the Clinical Commissioning Group (CCG).

 Come along to take part and give your view on the issues the forum should address.